Willintech/Jack-Henry/README.md

 2. Run the server
 command: go run main.go
-a prompt will pop up: select "allow" you will see: Starting server on :8080
+a windows security prompt will pop up: select "allow" you will see: Starting server on :8080

 4. Verify everything works in a new powershell terminal